Travel security plans will make you safer while abroad.

 - Scan all critical travel documents and upload them to cloud storage.

 - Copy credit cards front and back.

 - Provide house and car keys to a capable guardian.

-- Provide a list of instructions in case of accident or death.
+- Provide a list of instructions in case of an accident or death.

 Provide a copy of a durable power of attorney for medical care.

-- Provide a copy of a will and estate executor contact info.
+- Provide a copy of a will and the estate executor’s contact info.

-- Set up a password protected cloud storage for document retrieval.
+- Set up password-protected cloud storage for document retrieval.